JuniorSchool/SchoolShorts/README.md

 # School Shorts
-A re-coding of "SchoolHomework website" - a junior school home practice and games website, based on microservices architecture and Jakarta EE 10.
+A re-coding of the outdated "[SchoolHomework website](https://sourceforge.net/projects/schoolhomework/)" - a junior school home practice and games website, based on newer concepts microservices architecture and Jakarta EE.

-## Microservice Components
+## Microservice Components (When completed)
 1. School Shorts -
-2. School Shorts Persistance API -
+2. SchoolDataAPI (Persistance API) -
+3. MariaDB Database Storage -

 ## Using the Application
 Application can be used in 2 ways: